JashliXD/ByteLink-Electronics/README.md

 Ensure the seamless operation of your server by running the 'datahandlers.py' script, continuing the uninterrupted flow of data processing and management.

 ## App
-Initiate the application's core functionality by executing the 'main.py' script, unlocking the full potential of the main app and providing users with a rich and interactive experience.
+Execute the application's core functionality by executing the 'main.py' script, unlocking the full potential of the main app and providing users with a rich and interactive experience.
+It can also be a server as well!
 ## Database
 Empower your application with essential tables by running the 'test.py' script, crucial for creating a robust and structured database foundation that aligns with your project's vital data requirements.